COVID-19 Vaccine and Children

 Vaccine Options for Nemours Children's Patients

-In the Delaware Valley: We are providing the Pfizer-BioNTech COVID-19 vaccine to all children and young adults, ages 12-21.
-Schedule now .
+In the Delaware Valley: We are providing the Pfizer-BioNTech COVID-19 vaccine to all children and young adults, ages 12 to 21.
+Schedule now.
 We track demand for appointments and often add new dates.
-Please keep checking the link for new appointment dates..
+Please keep checking the link for new appointment dates.

 The Delaware Division of Public Health is hosting Pfizer vaccine walk-in hours at five public clinics.
 No appointments are necessary and clinics are open to Delaware residents age 16 years and older.
 Clinics are located in Dover, Georgetown, Milford, Seaford and Wilmington.
 Learn More

-Our friends at Madeleine C. Weiser, MD & Associates in Ardmore, Pennsylvania, are opening their COVID-19 vaccine clinics to Nemours patients.
+Our friends at Madeleine C. Weiser, MD & Associates in Ardmore, Pennsylvania, are opening their COVID-19 vaccine clinics to Nemours Children's patients.
 Schedule Now .
-Include the name of your Nemours office (e.g., Nemours, Paoli) in the "Family Physician" field of the registration form.
+Include the name of your Nemours Children's office in the "Family Physician" field of the registration form.

 In Florida: All Florida residents age 12 and older are eligible to receive a COVID-19 vaccine.
 We encourage parents to schedule your child's COVID-19 vaccination at any Florida community clinic or retail site offering the Pfizer-BioNTech vaccine.
 All individuals under the age of 18 receiving a vaccine must be accompanied by a guardian and complete a consent form.

 Frequently Asked Questions About the COVID-19 Vaccine

-In the Delaware Valley: Nemours is working with the state of Delaware to support their efforts to vaccinate health care workers and Delaware residents ages 65+.
+In the Delaware Valley: We are working with the state of Delaware to support their efforts to vaccinate health care workers and Delaware residents ages 65+.
 Our community clinics are by invitation only and appointment only.
 We do not have an open registration system, but rather are partnering directly with community-based organizations providing services to these two specific populations.
 For seniors, we are particularly focused on targeting the most vulnerable among those 65+ by working with groups like Nemours SeniorCare and the Ministry of Caring.
 Those organizations then coordinate the registrations on behalf of their clients.

 If you have a question about an appointment that is already scheduled, please email us at CommunityCOVIDVaccinations@nemours.org.
 Please allow up to two business days for a response.
 For more information on how to schedule a vaccine appointment through the state of Delaware, please visit https://coronavirus.delaware.gov/vaccine